 SNR funding is available through detail code A377- Special Needs Resourcing and A404- Child Care Transformation.
-These allocations are available in Schedule B of the child care agreement, if applicable.
+These allocations are available in the Budget Schedule of the child care agreement, if applicable.

-Services and supports purchased through SNR funding are for children with special needs up to 18 years of age to support attendance in a licensed child care centre or private-home day care.
+Services and supports purchased through SNR funding are for children with special needs up to 13 years of age to support attendance in a licensed child care centre or home child care (licensed).